 A living trust does not replace a will.
 You still need a will.
 Your will provides a backup plan for any property not in your trust.
 It also allows you to name someone to inherit property not part of your trust.

 On the other hand, irrevocable trusts require giving up ownership and control of trust property and cannot be revoked or changed after they are signed.
 They are used to achieve specific goals, like reducing taxes.

-Finally, you may also name a trust as beneficiary for some accounts, such as 401k, pension, IRA, Roth IRA, and insurance.
+Finally, you may also name a trust as a beneficiary for some accounts, such as 401k, pension, IRA, Roth IRA, and insurance.

-Even under the best of circumstances, disagreements can happen.
 When someone challenges a will or estate plan because they feel they were not treated fairly, they may file a lawsuit called estate litigation.
 This situation is often unpleasant and stressful; cases may drag on, become contentious, and drain the estate of funds.

 Reasons for challenges may include:

 Our team has decades of experience helping individuals and families in Illinois plan for their future.
 When you choose our Woodbridge estate planning lawyer, you can rest assured that we will have the following: